dai-shi/proxy-compare/README.md

 ## Introduction

-This is an internal library used in [React Tracked](https://react-tracked.js.org).
+This is an internal library used in state management libraries such as [React Tracked](https://react-tracked.js.org) and [Valtio](https://github.com/pmndrs/valtio).

 ## Install